 You spend the third year of your degree at one of our global partner universities, which have previously included institutions in the USA, Canada, Hong Kong and Switzerland.
 You study equivalent courses to those you would take at Kent.
 This programme is also offered without a year abroad.
 For details, see Physics with Astrophysics - MPhys.

-If you do not have the grades or scientific background for direct entry, you can take the Physics Foundation Year.
-Upon successful completion of this year, you are well placed to move onto any of our Physics, Physics with Astrophysics, or Astronomy, Space Science and Astrophysics degrees.
+If you do not have the grades or scientific background for direct entry to the degree, you have the option of the Physics Foundation Year.
+Upon successful completion of this year, you are able to progress to any of our Physics, Physics with Astrophysics, or Astronomy, Space Science and Astrophysics degrees.

 The University will consider applications from students offering a wide range of qualifications.
 All applications are assessed on an individual basis but some of our typical requirements are listed below.
 Students offering qualifications not listed are welcome to contact our Admissions Team for further advice.
 Please also see our general entry requirements.